 I just had to include this backpack on this list and I would recommend it to all backpacker enthusiasts.
 It’s the best backpack in its price range and a great budget version of the Osprey Atmos (previous one).

-These are, in my opinion, the best hiking backpacks for 2018 in their perspective category.
+These are, in my opinion, the best hiking backpacks for 2019 in their perspective category.
 If you’re planning a new camping adventure soon, you might want to check out these one-man tents for backpackers.
-Have you used any of them?
+Did you use any of them?
 Do you have some other suggestions?
 Let me know in the comments.

 Did you like this article?
 Share it on Pinterest.